What Palm Trees Are Native To United States (with Pictures)

 Texas Palmetto Palm (Sabal mexicana/texana).
 Photo by Photo by Wiki Commons.

-It’s also shorter and stouter compared to the Cabbage Palmetto, reaching heights of up to 50 feet and measuring up to 3 feet in diameter.
+Texas palmetto palm, scientific name Sabal mexicana or Sabal texana, is closely related to Sabal palmetto but has a larger and heavier crown of fan-shaped leaves.
+It’s also shorter and stouter than the Cabbage Palmetto, growing up to 50 feet tall and measuring up to 3 feet in diameter.

 Palm Trees Naturalized In the United States